 Note: Specified in Appendix A, Table 2-10.
-"Exceptions to the Maximum Allowable Variations for Textiles, Polyethylene Sheeting and Film, Mulch and Soil Labeled by Volume, Packaged Firewood, and Packages Labeled by Count with 50 Items or Fewer." - Maximum allowable variations for individual packages are not applied to packages of firewood.
+"Exceptions to the Maximum Allowable Variations for Textiles, Polyethylene Sheeting and Film, Mulch and Soil Labeled by Volume, Packaged Firewood and Stove Wood Labeled by Volume, and Packages Labeled by Count with 50 Items or Fewer."